 Every year, you receive one domestic companion certificate that can be redeemed for an economy-class or first-class ticket.

 The reason I say "almost" free is because you will still have to pay out of pocket for the government taxes and fees, which can be up to $75 for itineraries with up to four flight segments (that's the amount as of the time of this review).
 Yet that's a small price to pay for a second economy or first-class ticket.
 If you use this benefit, it alone can justify the annual fee.

 #4.
 Complimentary Delta Sky Club Lounge access

 A Sky Club membership would normally cost several hundred dollars per year, but this card gives you complimentary access whenever you fly Delta.
-Up to two guests can enter with you at a discounted day rate of $29.
+Up to two guests can enter with you at a discounted day rate of $29 each.
 Other guests will have to pay the regular day rate of $50 each.
-The Delta Sky Club is a great place to unwind during your travels.
+The Delta Sky Club is a great place to unwind while you wait for a flight.
 Amenities (which vary by location) include complimentary alcoholic and non-alcoholic beverages, snacks, Wi-Fi, clean private restrooms (some even have showers), and satellite TVs.
 A few even have putting greens!

 #5.
 Free first checked bag

 Your first checked bag will always be free on Delta flights – that saves you $50 a bag per round-trip flight.
 Up to eight additional passengers under your same reservation get this perk as well.
 If you frequently travel in groups, this card can save you a lot of money.

 #6.
 Priority Boarding